Xon77/Live4Life/README.md

 I wish it would be used in the spirit of *Free Party*.
 Unfortunately, *Free* does not mean free in this commercial world, but invites to contribute to the costs and labor according to one's ability to give.
 I therefore do not want this tool to be used, by any means, for personal profit.

 Moreover, I would **not** like that this tool to be used by [Société des Arts Technologiques](https://sat.qc.ca) without my consent, since this organization never helped me in diffusing my spatial creation and research despite my proposals.
-If these wishes are not respected, my soul will damn you for eternity.
+If these wishes are not respected, your souls will be damned for eternity.

 See the [License](/LICENCE.md) for more details.